ozimov/spring-boot-email-tools/README.md

 # SpringBootEmailTools
-A set of  (rest) services and tools for sending emails in a Spring Boot application using templating
+A set of services and tools for sending emails in a Spring Boot application using Freemarker template engine.

 ## Dependency